 }

-If you look again at the FMOD debug window in the upper left corner, you will probably notice that pressing the spacebar several times will only play just one instance of the event compared for example to PlayOneShot.
-The sound will be cut off each time.
-This happens because we created the instance in the Start() method.
-This method is executed once when the game starts.
-If we want to have a separate instance for each sound played, we must also move the instance creation code in the If-Statement block.
+If you look again at the FMOD debug window in the upper left corner, you will probably notice that pressing the space bar several times only plays one instance of the Event, compared to, for example, PlayOneShot.
+The sound is cut off each time.
+This is because we created the instance in the Start() method.
+This method is executed once at the start of the game.
+If we want to have a separate instance for each sound played, we also need to move the instance creation code to the If statement block.

-Attention: With this manual method, instances are not automatically freed from memory.
-This can cause problems.
+Attention: With this manual method, the instances are not automatically released from the memory.
+This can lead to problems.
 We add the code instance.release()

-after playing the instance, so that the instance is cleared.
+after the instance has been started so that the instance is deleted.

 The complete code for the script looks like this: